Santa Parades and Winter Festivals in Southeastern New Brunswick

 Winter Festivals in New Brunswick

-Proclaimed as Atlantic Canada’s largest winter celebration, Frostival is nearly three weeks long, with more than 150 events throughout the city January 19 to February 5, 2023!
+Fredericton’s Frostival has been proclaimed as Atlantic Canada’s largest winter celebration, with more than 150 events over three weeks throughout the city.
 Enjoy everything from a music festival to an outdoor wonderland to culinary and craft experiences and more.

 Shediac’s Winter Carnival starts at the end of January, with festival mascot Bonhomme Coueche arriving for Groundhog Day.